 The Government of India is the recruiter that offers jobs to IAS officers.
 An IAS officer is liable to serve anywhere in India or abroad either under the Central Government or under a State Government.
 Additionally, an IAS officer can also be recruited in autonomous organizations/subordinate organizations/ PSUs/ UN organizations/ international organizations like World Bank, Asian Development Bank.

-IAS officers are one of the most well-paid government servants.
+IAS officers are some of the most well-paid government servants.
 The salary of an IAS officer is as per his/her post and the associated pay scale.

-Given below is UPSC IAS salary after 7th pay commission:
+Given below is UPSC IAS salary after the 7th pay commission:

 Sub-Divisional Magistrate (SDM), SDO, or Sub-Collector (after 2 years of probation)

 50,000 - 1,50,000

 District Magistrate (DM) or Collector or a Joint Secretary of a Government Ministry

 50,000 - 1,50,001

 Special Secretary or the Head of Various Government Departments